-A workflow is a more specific, standalone task.
+A workflow is a more specific, standalone string of steps and tasks.
 In contrast, a business process is a broader term for a collection of tasks, workflows, activities, and guidelines, where some of the tasks may be automated, while other activities may not.

-For example, think of a simple approval workflow for purchasing – with one or several defined variants, a business rule may stipulate that a purchase order needs approval from a second department if the purchase value exceeds a defined threshold.
-This workflow is part of a larger business process for how to purchase goods and services within an organisation and would include guidelines for vendor selection or a list of appropriate vendors, how to issue a request for proposal (RFP) to select a vendor for services, and so forth.
+For example, think of a simple approval workflow for purchasing – with one or several defined variants, a business rule may stipulate that a purchase order needs approval from a second department if the purchase value exceeds a certain amount.
+This workflow is part of a larger business process for how to purchase goods and services within an organisation and would include guidelines for vendor selection, procurement, and so on.